-Priority Plans for 2017/18:
+Priority Plans for 2018/19:

-- Increase the intake of out-of-school youth into skills programmes, particularly in the hospitality and tourism, technical and entrepreneurial fields. - Increase opportunities for post school youth by offering learnerships in identified skills programmes. - Increase the capacity of MRTT so as to expand artisan development programmes. - Focus on CRDP municipalities by providing mobile training services in technical skills. - Coordinate the functioning of the Provincial Skills Hub. - Establish a database and tracking system for all trained youth in the province. - Develop a plan to involve students in infrastructure projects to promote in service training - Continue with the training of out of school youth on Artisan development programme (that response to the economic needs of the province).
+- Increase the intake of out-of-school youth into skills programmes, particularly in the hospitality and tourism, technical and entrepreneurial fields. - Increase opportunities for post school youth by offering learnerships in identified skills programmes. - Increase the capacity of MRTT so as to expand artisan development programmes. - > Coordinate the functioning of the Provincial Skills Hub. - Establish a database and tracking system for all trained youth in the province. - Develop a plan to involve students in infrastructure projects to promote in service training